 Theology is however not the target of this show.
 More likely the tendencies of people hiding behind a religious image in order to achieve other goals.

 So why Swiss German?
 Switzerland is famous for its multitude of extreme sects.
 Maybe this is due to the topography of the country with convenient little valleys to hide away in.
 To audiences familiar with Switzerland this will underline the absurd tenor of the performance, complete with misinterpretations of religious rituals.
 For those not that knowledgeable of the conditions in Switzerland, the performance will give a general picture of religions’ ability to confuse, manipulate and divide.

 Awards: Golden Review Award, Kontrapunkt Festival, Poland, 2009

-Previously touringBelgium, Czech Republic, Denmark, England, France, Germany, Macedonia, Netherlands, Norway, Poland, Portugal, Russia, Scotland, South Korea, Spain, Sweden, United States
+Previously touringBelgium, Czechia, Denmark, England, France, Germany, Netherlands, North Macedonia, Norway, Poland, Portugal, Russian Federation, Scotland, South Korea, Spain, Sweden, United States

 Direction, script, choreography, set design: Jo Strømgren